mattadlerpdx/Internet-Relay-Chat/README.md

 # Internet-Relay-Chat
 This is a chat server api.
-Run the application from two local hosts 127.0.0.1 and port 33333 and chat with eachother.
-Client can create/delete multiple chatrooms.
+Run application in Python3 and create two windows.
+Run from localhost.
+Clients can create/delete multiple chatrooms.